 Storyline – 0/10

-presumably following the events of the ffilm, after the character Elsa grants him an immunity to melting past the point of winter, Olaf sets out on a quest across the winter and summer with no apparent goal other than to collect a bouquet of flowers for the main character Anna.
-The game was apparently heavily criticised for its lack of story by most mainstream review sites; and after playing it, its easy to see why.
+presumably following the events of the film, after the character Elsa grants him immunity to melting past the point of winter, Olaf sets out on a quest across the winter and summer with no apparent goal other than to collect a bouquet of flowers for the main character Anna.
+The game was apparently heavily criticized for its lack of story by most mainstream review sites; and after playing it, it’s easy to see why.
 Though I had an idea of how empty the game was in terms of story, I was still sat on the fence about it, since it had found its way into the top 40 on multiple occasions this year, and that games based on licenses don’t generally tend to sell as well unless they’re pretty good; especially my following the release of ET back in 1982, which I will be talking about later on in this blog.
-But unfortunately, on this occasion I was disappointed with this title, not only in terms of gameplay, but because of its lack of story too.
+But unfortunately, on this occasion, I was disappointed with this title, not only in terms of gameplay but because of its lack of story too.

 Originality – 1/10

-As far as I could deduce whilst playing this game, the only vague sense of uniqueness did indeed come from that one aformentioned gameplay mechanic of throwing Olaf’s head to reach distant items.
-But apart from that, it does play out like a largely bogstandard 2D platformer with a small Angry Birds influence behind it too.
+As far as I could deduce whilst play this game, the only vague sense of uniqueness did indeed come from that one aforementioned gameplay mechanic of throwing Olaf’s head to reach distant items.
+But apart from that, it does play out like a bog-standard 2D platformer with a small Angry Birds influence behind it too.
 There was nothing present to truly make it stand out among the many games of its kind that had come before it.

-In summation, Frozen: Olaf’s Quest is a boring atrocity of a game, and I can’t figure out for the life of me why it is currently selling better than many huge hits and excellent games of 2014, such as InFamous: Second Son and Child of Light.
-To me, it does indicate that although there have been great games released based on existing licenses in recent years, there are also some dreadful ones made from time to time that undeservedly hog away attention from games that are due more recognition.
+In summation, Frozen: Olaf’s Quest is a boring atrocity of a game, and I can’t figure out for the life of me why it sold better than many other games released in 2014, such as InFamous: Second Son and Child of Light; even with the Frozen brand attached to it.
+To me, it does indicate that although there have been great games released based on existing licenses in recent years, there are also some dreadful ones made from time to time that undeservedly hog away attention from games that are deserved of more recognition.